cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

 }
 export { Types }

-// Warning: (ae-missing-release-tag) "unlockAllAnnotations" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function unlockAllAnnotations(): void;

-// Warning: (ae-missing-release-tag) "updateGlobalRepresentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function updateGlobalRepresentationConfig(representationType: SegmentationRepresentations, config: Partial<RepresentationConfig>): void;

-// Warning: (ae-missing-release-tag) "updateGlobalSegmentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function updateGlobalSegmentationConfig(config: Partial<SegmentationConfig>): void;